-Roth IRA – With a Roth IRA you are investing after tax dollars.
-This means you won’t have to pay taxes on the money when you withdraw – which is why the Roth is so popular.
+With a Roth IRA, you are investing after-tax dollars.
+This means you won’t have to pay taxes on the money when you withdraw — which is why the Roth is so popular.

-Traditional IRA – With a Traditional IRA you are contributing pre-tax dollars.
+With a traditional IRA, you are contributing pre-tax dollars.
 This retirement account will lower your income tax bill now and then when you withdraw your money you’ll pay income taxes.
-The same contribution and income limits apply to the Traditional IRA and the Roth IRA.
+The same contribution and income limits apply to the traditional IRA and the Roth IRA.

-SEP IRA – A Simplified Employee Pension Individual Retirement Arrangement (a.k.a. the SEP-IRA) is a way for business owners and the self-employed to fund their retirement and also the retirement of their employees.
+A Simplified Employee Pension Individual Retirement Arrangement (aka the SEP IRA) is a way for business owners and the self-employed to fund their retirement and also the retirement of their employees.

-(There are stricter rules for business owners with employees.
-Make sure you thoroughly research these before opening up an SEP IRA.)
+There are stricter rules for business owners with employees.
+Make sure you thoroughly research these before opening up a SEP IRA.

 Which Type of IRA Should You Open?